-Newsflash: in Antwerp there’s plenty of ways to get your health food fix, without even realizing you’re eating healthy.
+Newsflash: there’s plenty of ways to get your fix of health food in Antwerp, without even realizing you’re eating healthy.
 Just because it’s so damn good and delicious.
 And oh, your kids are very welcome in all three of these places.

 Every week we have a lunch meeting at the lovely bar Copper (believe it or not, all that Thingfinding needs some planning and preparation).
 And caffeine, that too.
 And chocolate pie.
 And of course a proper hearty lunch, like say, a plate of quinoa, roasted bell peppers, beetroot dip and pine nuts.